 Puerto Varas is a prime spot for expats in Chile.

 It is located in breathtaking surroundings on the waterfront of Lake Llanquihue and is very developed by Chilean countryside standards.
-The cherry on the top is that there already is a fairly extensive expat community.
-There are even English-speaking book clubs available for the bookworms.
+The cherry on top is that there already is a fairly extensive expat community.
+There are even English-speaking book clubs available for bookworms.

 The first thing you might notice in the city is the fascinating blend of Chilean and German culture.
 You can see it in the wonderful architecture, cuisine, names of the places, and there are German schools and even clinics in the area.